The Generic Drugs You're Taking May Not Be As Safe Or Effective As You Think

 On why many drug companies moved production overseas

 There were a couple of reasons for this surge in globalization in the drug industry.
-One was environmental regulations ...
+One was environmental regulations. ...
 How are you going to safely dispose of all the chemicals and solvents that you're using?
 And ... there was less environmental regulation overseas.
 But another one is: If you move your manufacturing plant to India, you're going to save a huge amount on labor costs and supplies — ingredients — overnight.

 And so what you saw was a huge migration, both of manufacturing to Indian-owned companies, Chinese-owned companies, but also Western- and U.S.-based companies, buying up manufacturing plants overseas and moving their manufacturing there.

-On how the 1984 Hatch-Waxman Act changed the generic drug industry
+On how the 1984 Hatch-Waxman Act changed the generic-drug industry

 What it created was a pathway at the FDA, a distinct application process for generics, because prior to Hatch-Waxman, basically the generic companies had to do the same set of tests [and] clinical studies that the brand did, and Hatch-Waxman said, you know what?
 We're gonna give you an abbreviated application.
 You can do the clinical studies on many fewer patients, because we've already proven safety and efficacy of this molecule in the human body.

-But what Hatch-Waxman did that really ignited the generic drug revolution is it gave the companies an incentive: The incentive was called "first to file," and it said if you are the first company to submit your application — and literally first by the minute or the second — and you get approved, you're going to get six months of exclusivity on the market to be the lead and only generic, and you're probably going to be able to sell your drugs at about 80 percent of the brand-name price.
+But what Hatch-Waxman did that really ignited the generic-drug revolution is it gave the companies an incentive: The incentive was called "first to file," and it said if you are the first company to submit your application — and literally first by the minute or the second — and you get approved, you're going to get six months of exclusivity on the market to be the lead and only generic, and you're probably going to be able to sell your drugs at about 80 percent of the brand-name price.
 And that "first to file" really became the difference between making a fortune and making a living.

 On how some plants that make generics prevent FDA inspectors from doing thorough inspections

-In several instances, I documented the investigators were poisoned in the course of their inspections with tainted water from the tap, which you can't drink in India.
+In several instances I documented, the investigators were poisoned in the course of their inspections with tainted water from the tap, which you can't drink in India.
 They felt sick during inspections.
 I mean, this was a way of running out the clock.
 They were followed.
 In one instance, an investigator had his hotel room bugged.
 In some cases that I had heard about, [the plants] were trying to scan passenger lists in airports to try to determine exactly who was coming when.
-So there were elaborate measures that the plants took to try to protect against bad inspections. ...
+So there were elaborate measures that the plants took to try to protect against bad inspections.

 On how the quality of generic drugs can vary depending on where the drugs are being sold

-Generic drugmakers are adjusting the level of quality in their manufacturing depending on which market their drugs are going to, and depending upon the vigilance of the regulators in those markets.
-So they will take their biggest shortcuts, their biggest swaps of high quality to low quality ingredients, in markets with very poor regulation: sub-Saharan Africa, Southeast Asia, areas of South America.
+Generic-drug makers are adjusting the level of quality in their manufacturing depending on which market their drugs are going to, and depending upon the vigilance of the regulators in those markets.
+So they will take their biggest shortcuts, their biggest swaps of high-quality to low-quality ingredients, in markets with very poor regulation: sub-Saharan Africa, Southeast Asia, areas of South America.

-On the Trump Administration's efforts to ease corporate regulations
+On the Trump administration's efforts to ease corporate regulations

-Once you understand how vital these regulators are to safety and well-being, basically any sane American is not going to want to take a pill that's coming from a plant that's un-inspected.
+Once you understand how vital these regulators are to safety and well-being, basically any sane American is not going to want to take a pill that's coming from a plant that's uninspected.
 These regulators are doing absolutely vital work, and you can't go into this and come out thinking you want less regulation.
-I mean, it is too perilous and the costs of having, you know, non-sterile plants, non-bio equivalent drugs — that cost is just too high.
+I mean, it is too perilous and the costs of having, you know, nonsterile plants, non-bio-equivalent drugs — that cost is just too high.

 But definitely, I think under the Trump administration you do see a more lenient attitude towards corporations generally, which, you know, has sort of trickled down to the FDA.
 But on the other hand, looking at the whole picture, I would have to call this a bipartisan failure that has not thought through in a systemic way how to respond to a drug supply in a globalized world.